methodgames/methodgames.github.io/_posts/2023-09-07-september-wipe-updates.markdown

 - **Hot Air Balloon Armor**
     - Your hot air balloons can now withstand even more punishment.
 With the new hot air balloon armor upgrades, you can protect your floating transport from enemy fire.
+    - To equip the armor, hold down e on the fuel storage and select Equip Armor

 ## **Rule Changes:**